Hero Image

 -by Lucas Patterson, QuickNotes editor

-MENTAL HEALTH PRACTICE SERVES FIRST RESPONDERS
+MENTAL HEALTH SERVES FIRST RESPONDERS

 Phoenix Health owner Janelle (Lockwitz) Edmondson, ’12, ’14, and ’17 (MSN), had dreamt of opening a mental health clinic since the earliest days of her training in the School of Nursing.
 Today, the nurse practitioner’s Chattanooga-based business maintains Southern ties through the employment of alumni and faculty, as well precepting work with current nursing students.
 Edmondson, pictured below, recently shared details regarding the founding and future of her practice.